-In Windows 8, Task Manager opens in simple view if launched for the first time.
+In Windows 8 and 8.1, Task Manager opens in simple view if launched for the first time.
 You can access its options by right-clicking a running app.
 If no program is open, "There are no running apps" is displayed and options are not available.
-You can either launch an app (please note that Windows Explorer is not listed in simple view) or click the More Details button to open full view of Task Manager.
+You can either launch an app (please note that Windows/File Explorer is not listed in simple view) or click the More Details button to open full view of Task Manager.

 Double-clicking an empty space inside the Task Manager window in Windows XP, Vista and 7 will hide its Title Bar and Tabs.
 On Performance and Networking tabs, this will show larger CPU (processor) or network usage graphs.
 Double-click some empty space again to restore normal view.

-In Windows 8 this view is not available.
+In Windows 8 and 8.1 this view is not available.

-Windows 8 adds several new commands to right-click menu in all views of Task Manager.
-You can launch apps using the Run new task command - for example, if Windows Explorer crashed so that no Taskbar is visible, click the command, type "explorer" and click OK to make Desktop reappear correctly.
+Windows 8/8.1 add several new commands to right-click menu in all views of Task Manager.
+You can launch apps using the Run new task command - for example, if Windows Explorer crashes so that no Taskbar is visible, click the command, type "explorer" and click OK to make Desktop reappear correctly.

 The Search online command helps in case you have no idea whether the running app is a safe one or some malware.
 Clicking the command will open default Internet browser and search using default search engine.
 By default, it is Internet Explorer and Bing.
 If you see that the program is labelled as malware (for example, many links to removal guides), it is necessary to run full anti-virus and anti-malware scans.